MrSriJay/ABC-Shop-Portal/README.md

 # ABC-Shop-Portal

 <p>
 	ABC Portal is a Java Spring Boot based web application, which contains a Customer and Inventory portal.
 Shop managers can add new products to the system, they are also able to edit and update them.
-Futhermore they can add promotions to products as well during the seasonal times.
+Futhermore they can add promotions to products during the seasonal times.
+Customers can view the products and purchase them thru the application.
 </p>

 <hr>